Javascript is not enabled.

 8. Find out about financial assistance

-While Medicare covers the bulk of medical expenses after age 65, there are still out-of-pocket costs, including premiums, deductibles and copayments.
+While Medicare covers the bulk of medical expenses, beneficiaries still pay out-of-pocket costs, including premiums, deductibles and copayments.
 Your loved one may qualify for federal or state programs that help pay some of these costs.

-Medicare Savings Programs help pay Medicare premiums and copayments, and the Extra Help program assists with Part D drug costs.
-The good news: Medicare recently increased income eligibility for the full level of help.
+Medicare Savings Programs help pay Medicare premiums and copayments, and the Extra Help program assists with Part D prescription costs.
+In 2024, Extra Help’s income limits increased to 150 percent of the federal poverty level from the previous 135 percent, so more people are eligible.

 9. Understand what care is and isn't covered

 Medicare doesn’t cover long-term care in a nursing home or assisted living facility, which is one of its biggest gaps.
-It covers some short-term skilled nursing care in a Medicare-certified skilled nursing or rehab center after a three-day stay in a hospital as an inpatient.
-But other resources can help with these expenses.
+It pays for some short-term skilled nursing care in a Medicare-certified skilled nursing or rehab center, generally after a three-day stay in a hospital as an inpatient.
+But other resources might help with these expenses.

-If you need help with caregiving at home, you may be able to get coverage for home health care in limited circumstances.
-Medicare covers only part-time or intermittent skilled nursing care, as well as medically necessary occupational, physical and speech-language therapy your doctor orders.
+Home health covers part-time or intermittent skilled nursing care, as well as medically necessary occupational, physical and speech-language therapy your doctor orders.
+It may also cover a limited amount of home health aide services.

-To qualify for Medicare’s home health benefits, the Medicare beneficiary must be homebound and under a doctor’s care, and the services must be provided through a Medicare-approved home health agency.
+To qualify for Medicare’s home health benefits, your loved one must usually be homebound — meaning under a doctor’s care and unable to get to places outside home without considerable difficulty or help from another person.
+And the services must be provided through a Medicare-approved home health agency.

 10. Learn how to appeal a prior authorization or claim denial

-If denied, an appeal can be worthwhile, especially for Medicare Advantage plans.
-A 2023 KFF study found that in 2021, only 11 percent of Medicare Advantage prior authorization denials were appealed, but 82 percent of the appeals were overturned in part or full.
+If denied, an appeal can be worthwhile.
+A KFF study found that in 2023, only 11.7 percent of Medicare Advantage prior authorization denials were appealed, but nearly 82 percent of the appeals were overturned in part or full.
 The Medicare Advantage claim denial notice will outline steps for filing an appeal.

 If original Medicare denies a claim after a service is performed, the quarterly summary notice will report the amount of noncovered charges and the maximum you may be billed.
 It, too, will explain steps to appeal the denial.

 Consider contacting the provider’s billing office before you appeal.
-The problem may be a coding error or other fixable mistake.
-Otherwise, you have up to 120 days to appeal a denied claim.
+The problem may be a coding error or other mistake that’s easy to fix.
+Otherwise, you have up to 120 days to appeal a denied claim in original Medicare, 65 days for Medicare Advantage or Part D plans.

 11. Be prepared for hospice when the time comes

-When end of life is evident, the valuable benefits of hospice care, particularly its medical, emotional, spiritual and social services, can bring you peace.
+For a person at the end of life, hospice care, particularly its medical, emotional, spiritual and social services, can bring improved peace of mind and quality of life for care recipients and caregivers.
 Medicare Part A covers certified hospice care in the home, inpatient hospice center, nursing home or other facility.

 To qualify, the doctor must certify that the patient is terminally ill and has a life expectancy of six months or less.
-Medicare covers most expenses related to terminal illness, with few out-of-pocket costs, including respite care to provide a break for you.
+Medicare covers most expenses related to terminal illness with few out-of-pocket costs, including some respite care to provide a break for you.

 12. Know how to get help

-Each state has a State Health Insurance Assistance Program, which provides free one-on-one assistance with Medicare questions.
+Each state has a State Health Insurance Assistance Program (SHIP), which provides free one-on-one assistance with Medicare questions, including over the phone at 877-839-2675.
 Medicare’s 800-MEDICARE and the Medicare Rights Center’s helpline at 800-333-4114 are also good resources.

 Unlock Access to AARP Members Edition